gnss-ro/aws-opendata/Readme.md

 ### Level 2a: Bending angle, refractivity, and dry atmosphere retrievals, refractivityRetrieval

-Retrievals of profiles of bending angle, microwave refractivity, and "dry" temperature and pressure are provided in **refractivityRetrieval** files.
+Retrievals of profiles of bending angle, microwave refractivity, and "dry" pressure are provided in **refractivityRetrieval** files.
-A dry atmospheric retrieval is a retrieval of temperature pressure that is obtained when the contribution water vapor to microwave refractivity is considered non-existent.
+A dry atmospheric retrieval is a retrieval of pressure and temperature that is obtained when the contribution water vapor to microwave refractivity is considered non-existent.
 This is a good approximation in the upper troposphere and stratosphere, but not so in the lower